Natural Therapies for OCD: Functional Support for Obsessive Thinking & Compulsions

 Nutritional & Integrative Support

-- Inositol: shown to rival SSRIs in OCD for rumination and looping
+- Inositol: shown to rival SSRIs for rumination and looping

-- NAC (N-Acetylcysteine): modulates glutamate, supports detox pathways
+- NAC (N-Acetylcysteine): modulates glutamate and oxidative stress

 - Glycine: calms excitatory brain activity

-- Zinc & B6: foundational for neurotransmitter production
+- Zinc & B6: foundational for neurotransmitter balance

 - Omega-3s & Curcumin: reduce neuroinflammation